 Studies show that it is crucial to listen to the youth’s voices to understand their experiences.
-Therefore, I conducted six-month fieldwork at a vocational high school and an academic high school in 2019, interviewed both student and schoolteacher participants to understand Chinese youth’s sexuality education experience and to investigate how class and gender impact their sexuality identity, practice, and relationships.
+At the same time, few studies have investigated the intersection of sexuality education and social stratification.
+Moreover, previous youth studies in China rarely pay attention to vocational school students – as an outcome of class stratification in China’s high school education system.
+Therefore, for making the unheard be heard, from March to September 2019, I conducted my six-month fieldwork at a vocational high school and an academic high school, interviewed both student and schoolteacher participants to understand Chinese youth’s sexuality education experience and to see how class and gender impact their sexuality identity, practice, and relationships.

 Lecture - Semester 1 2018/2019 Academic Year: SLSP1170 Understanding and Researching Contemporary Society (Level 1) (one lecture on social class in contemporary society)

 Tutorial - Semester 1 2018/2019 Academic Year: SLSP1170 Understanding and Researching Contemporary Society (Level 1) (taking 2 x two hour tutorials per week, and marking research proposals)

 Tutorial (ad hoc) - Semester 1 2018/2019 Academic Year: SLSP1190 Identities, Inequalities and Policy in Contemporary Society (Level 1)

 Tutorial - Semester 1 2019/2020 Academic Year: SLSP1190 Identities, Inequalities and Policy in Contemporary Society (Level 1) (taking 4 x one hour tutorials per week, and marking exams)

 Guest Lecture - Semester 2 2019/2020 Academic Year: EDUC5867 Children’s Family and Personal Relationships.
 (MA Childhood Studies, School of Education)